RezTheChez/Ultimate-Unblocker/README.md

 1. Follow the steps above to create the bookmarklets
 2. Find a video to un-restrict (Note: It only works on restricted videos)
 3. Click the bookmarklet

+# Edit Page

+Here's how you can use this bookmarklet:

+1. Go to any website
+2. Click to bookmarklet to toggle on/off bookmarklet